ikhatri/personal-website/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Ishan and I'm a Senior Research Scientist at [Motional](https://www.motional.com) where I work on developing novel perception and prediction algorithms for self-driving cars.
-I previously worked at [Argo AI](https://www.argo.ai) on the perception team building deep neural networks for 3D object detection and segmentation.
+My name is Ishan and I'm a Senior Research Engineer at [Stack AV](https://www.stackav.com) where I work on developing novel perception algorithms for self-driving trucks.
+I previously worked at [Motional](https://www.motional.com) on the Autonomy Research team, and [Argo AI](https://web.archive.org/web/20230323005047/https://www.argo.ai/) on the perception team building deep neural networks for 3D object detection and segmentation.

 My main interests lie in robotics and artificial intellegence research at the intersection of perception and planning.
 I received my undergraduate degree in Computer Science from the University of Massachusetts Amherst in 2019.
 While a student, I worked under [Joydeep Biswas](https://www.joydeepb.com/) in the [Autonomous Mobile Robotics Lab](https://amrl.cs.umass.edu/) and then under [Shlomo Zilberstein](https://groups.cs.umass.edu/shlomo/) in the Resource Bounded Reasoning Lab.